-Here are 12 reasons why concrete should be the next choice for your kitchen countertops.
+Ready to weigh the pros and cons?
+Here are 12 reasons why concrete should be the next choice you make for your kitchen remodel.

 1. Concrete is strong and durable.

 Materials like marble and limestone can develop chips and nicks over time, and wood is incredibly prone to scratches.
-Although no countertop is immune to wear and tear, concrete tends to hold up better over time when it's sealed.
-This kitchen, created by designer Justine Hugh-Jones, looks like it can take a licking, plus we love the gray elements that mirror the waterfall countertop.
+Although no countertop is immune to wear and tear, concrete surfaces tend to hold up better over time when properly sealed.
+This kitchen island, created by designer Justine Hugh-Jones, looks like it can take a licking.
+Plus, we love the gray elements spotted throughout that mirror the waterfall countertop.

 2. It’s completely customizable.

-A concrete countertop is poured rather than installed using predetermined pieces, so it can be customized according to your tastes and needs.
-Make it thick, thin, drop in natural stones or even fossils — there are near endless possibilities.
-This kitchen belonging to Johnny and Claire Greig showcases a thick concrete countertop that acts as a backdrop for their bohemian finds.
+Concrete counters are poured rather than installed using predetermined pieces, so they can be customized according to your tastes and needs.
+Make it thick, thin, drop-in natural stone, or even fossils — there are near endless possibilities.
+This white kitchen belonging to Johnny and Claire Greig showcases a thick concrete countertop that acts as a backdrop for their bohemian finds.

-3. When it’s sealed, it resists heat, stains, and water.
+3. When it’s sealed, concrete can resist heat, stains, and water.

 There are special sealants out there formulated especially for concrete kitchen countertops.
 Without it, concrete can be prone to taking on stains and flaws.
-But with a sealant, concrete suddenly becomes resistant to a number of kitchen woes, like heat, stains, and water.
-Lauren chose a super shiny sealant for her concrete countertops, shared on her blog Bless'er House.
+But with a sealer, concrete suddenly becomes resistant to a number of kitchen woes.
+It's heat-resistant, combats water, and you'll avoid staining.
+This is why it also often works so well in weather-beaten outdoor kitchens.
+Lauren from Bless'er House went with a high-gloss sealant for her new countertop.

-4. It provides a neutral hue if you want to experiment with colors.
+4. It provides a neutral hue if you want to experiment with color elsewhere.

-Concrete is naturally neutral, which can give you an opportunity to pick whichever hues you prefer.
-Illustrator Melissa Avery chose a warm and friendly palette for this space.
-Her kitchen displays light-wood cabinetry, a patterned tile backsplash, and cheerful decorative objects, which all play well with the concrete kitchen countertops.
+Concrete is naturally neutral, which gives you an opportunity to play with color wherever you please.
+Illustrator Melissa Avery introduced a warm and friendly palette in her inviting cook space with the help of light-wood cabinetry, a black faucet, patterned tile backsplash, and cheerful decorative objects.
+Every carefully selected detail plays well with the concrete kitchen countertops.

 5. It will develop a gorgeous patina.